Kineara/tarkov-api/README.md

 - One hideout-station has many station-levels
 - One station-level belongs to hideout-station

+- One item has many station-upgrades
 - One item has many station-levels, through station-upgrades
 - One station-level has many items, through station-upgrades

 - One hideout-station has many station-levels
 - One station-level belongs to hideout-station

-- One hideout-station-level has many craftable-items
+- One station-level has many craftable-items

 - One hideout-station-level has many items-required

 - One trader-level has many barters, through trader-barters